 Focusing on Members’ actions in response to violations rather than individual vessel compliance;

-Summarizing incidents and flag Members’ responses rather than discussing each case individually;
+Define a more clear process for assessing Members’ actions in response to violations of individual vessels.

 The Secretariat explained they considered all available data sources when assessing the obligations, with most identified issues coming from HSBI reports.
 They noted a targeted approach was taken with VMS data gaps to avoid flagging thousands of minor issues.